Fall Has Arrived:

 There is need.
 And there is want.
 I use to think I truly needed many things.
 Now I see that it was really want.

-I'd much rather someone serve at a soup kitchen in my name.
-Or go to a nursing home and take gifts to those who have no visitors.
-Or to a women's shelter.
+I’d much rather someone serve at a soup kitchen in my name.
+Or go to a nursing home and read to residents.
+Or take gifts to those who have no visitors.
 That has a lot more meaning for me than yet another nicely wrapped gift with my name on it.

 I know many will not agree with me.
-That they look forward to gifts from loved ones.
-That it is an exciting time.
+It is okay to look forward to gifts from loved ones.
+It’s an exciting time.
 And to each their own, certainly.

-I'm not trying to be a Debbie-Downer.
-(All the poor Debbies whose name is used with this expression!)
-I just think we have overdone a season when stores bring in Christmas trees in August, and we don't get to enjoy one holiday before one months away is already being pushed on us.
+I’m not trying to be a Debbie-Downer.
+I just think we have overdone a season when stores display Christmas trees in August.
+We don’t get to enjoy one holiday before the next one is already being pushed on us.

 Are some adults just trying to make up for the time they don’t spend with their children?

-The incessant need to be "plugged in" in this country is overwhelming.
-I find it unnerving to see a mother walking across a parking lot with her eyes on her phone while her children are running willy-nilly in and out of traffic.
+The incessant need to be “plugged in” in this country is overwhelming.
+I find it unnerving to see a mother walking across a parking lot with her eyes on her phone.
+Meanwhile her children are running willy-nilly in and out of traffic.

-People have lost their sense of etiquette, if they ever had it, while out in public.
-Which means people like me shop online for everything they possibly can to stay out of the chaos.
+People have lost their sense of etiquette while out in public.
+Which means people like me shop online.
 And that is a real shame for local stores.